 Also include a self-addressed, stamped envelope.
-That way you have proof that the court has everything it needs.
-This is especially helpful should the court later misplace or lose something, which has been known to happen.
+That way, you have proof that the court has everything it needs.
+This is especially helpful should the court later misplace or lose something known to happen.
 In small claims cases, as shown above, this process is streamlined.

 Is Filing a Car Accident Lawsuit Easy?